SheinaG/PECG/README.md

 wfdb == 3.4.0

-All the python requirements are installed when the toolbox is installed, no need for additional commands.
+All the python requirements exept wfdb are installed when the toolbox is installed.
+To install wfbd run: pip install wfdb
 ### System Requirements:

 To run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html